darklaunch/darklaunch.com/blog/2011/09/27/css-unselectable-cross-browser-property.md

 anonymous &ndash; Jul 20, 2012<div>

-&gt;&gt; there should be .selectable in the second part of code. isn't it?
+>> there should be .selectable in the second part of code. isn't it?

 no there shouldn't be. the ".unselectable" in the second part overrides the first part with the !important.